praditauniversity/ReadMe-Ospro/README.md

 # Open a shell session inside a running Docker container named servicename_db (replace servicename_db with the actual service's database name)
 docker compose exec servicename_db /bin/sh

-# Start the PostgreSQL interactive terminal and connect to the servicename database using the root username (replace servicename with the actual service's name)
+# Start the PostgreSQL interactive terminal and connect to the servicename database using the root username (replace servicename with the actual service name)
 psql -d servicename -U root

 # List all tables in the currently connected database